laravel/docs/pennant.md

 <a name="events"></a>
 ## Events

-Pennant dispatches a few events that may be useful for tracking feature flags throughout your application.
+Pennant dispatches a variety of events that can be useful when tracking feature flags throughout your application.

-### `Illuminate\Pennant\Events\RetrievingKnownFeature`
+### `Laravel\Pennant\Events\RetrievingKnownFeature`

 This event is dispatched the first time a known feature is retrieved during a request for a specific scope.
-This event can be useful to create and track metrics against the feature flags that are in-use throughout your application.
+This event can be useful to create and track metrics against the feature flags that are being used throughout your application.

-### `Illuminate\Pennant\Events\RetrievingUnknownFeature`
+### `Laravel\Pennant\Events\RetrievingUnknownFeature`

-This event is dispatched the first time an unknown feature is retrieved during a request for the specific scope.
-This event can be useful if you have intended to remove a feature flag, but left some stray references to it throughout your application.
+This event is dispatched the first time an unknown feature is retrieved during a request for a specific scope.
+This event can be useful if you have intended to remove a feature flag, but may have accidentally left some stray references to it throughout your application.

-You may like to listen for this event and report or throw an exception when it occurs.
+For example, you may find it useful to listen for this event and `report` or throw an exception when it occurs:

 ```php
 <?php